kissartisan/I-commit-to/fittartisan/2021-workout-diary/Day-4.md

 10. 3 sets, 8-10 reps of dumbell concentration curls

 I got the workout 3-7 on [Athlean X - Home Bicep Workout](https://www.youtube.com/watch?v=v07X1a7nOAE).

-I just modified the banded step back curls to be single arm to get maximum load.
+And I modified the banded step back curls to be single arm to get maximum load.